aptos-foundation/AIPs/aips/aip-x-safe-auth-key-mapping.md

 # Alternative solutions

-Per @davidiw in a separate chat:

-> something where we update the rotation command to take in new and removed keys
-> as well as any additional metadata that might be useful such as parameters for
-> the authkey type.
-Then we add to the indexer a set of all keys that point to
-> potential addresses.
+Separately, @davidiw has proposed a primarily offchain and indexing-based approach to mapping authentication keys (see [AIP issue 487] more more detail).

-As I understand, this approach would require breaking changes and would introduce offchain indexing as an additional dependency in the authentication key mapping paradigm.
+However, such an approach would require breaking changes and would introduce offchain indexing as an additional dependency in the authentication key mapping paradigm.

 My solution, captured in the proposed reference implementation, offers a purely onchain solution to existing issues and does not require altering the